rocifier/udt/README.md

 # UDT

-A pure JavaScript implementation of UDP-based Data Transfer Protocol called UDT.
+A pure JavaScript implementation of UDP-based Data Transfer Protocol called UDT for Node.JS.
 The UDT specifications can be found at http://udt.sourceforge.net/doc/draft-gg-udt-03.txt It has the special purpose of real-time action game servers in mind but could of course be used for anything!

+In the long term this project is planned to be the basis for network communication in a full-blown open source MMO Node.JS clustered server framework.

 # Why would I use Node.Js on my realtime game server?